ShaharFullStack/vacation-management/README.md

 <div align="center">

-🌟 **Star us on GitHub if you find this useful!** 🌟
+🌟 **Star me on GitHub if you find this useful!** 🌟

-Made with ❤️ by the Vacation Management Team
+Made with by Shahar Maoz

 </div>